 - Tennis elbow.
 Swinging a tennis racket or repeatedly bending your elbow can cause tendinitis.

 When evaluating a sports injury, your doctor will want to know how it happened and what symptoms you experienced.
 The doctor will examine the injured area.
-In many cases, another important piece of the puzzle is using medical imaging to look inside the body for evidence of injury.
+In many cases, another crucial aspect of the puzzle is utilizing medical imaging to examine the body for signs of injury.

 Many different types of imaging can provide valuable diagnostic information.
 These scans give your doctor important information about inflammation, breaks, and tears that can be used to treat the cause of your pain.